 Republic of Moldova

 Germany is a major partner of the Republic of Moldova as it seeks to move closer to Europe and is held in high esteem.
 This is also true of German support for the negotiation process to resolve the Transnistria conflict.
 Bilateral relations are reinforced by numerous official visits.
-A number of Moldovan government ministers and other high-level representatives of government and parliament make regular visits to Germany, the most recent being that by Prime Minister Leancă in July 2014.
-Moldova’s Parliament Speaker Igor Corman also visited Germany in July 2014.
+Moldovan government ministers and other high-level representatives of government and parliament make regular visits to Germany.
 Federal Chancellor Angela Merkel visited the Republic of Moldova on 22 August 2012.
 She encouraged the country to continue its efforts to move closer to the European Union.
 Federal Foreign Minister Steinmeier and his French counterpart Fabius travelled to Moldova on 23 April 2014.
-At a joint press conference, Steinmeier said that Moldova could depend on its partnership with the EU.
-Federal Minister for Economic Cooperation and Development Gerd Müller visited the Republic of Moldova in mid-June 2014.
+At a joint press conference, Steinmeier said that Moldova could depend on its partnership with the European Union.

 A German-Moldovan Forum has been set up in both Berlin and Chişinău, which is seeking to step up and strengthen contacts in the political, economic, cultural, scientific and academic spheres.

 Germany’s political foundations and the German Foundation for International Legal Cooperation (IRZ) strongly support the transformation process in Moldova.
 Every year, a number of Moldovans take advantage of the German Bundestag’s International Parliamentary Internships programme.